Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEDT.

 The first and most important thing you need to learn is that all electric devices from refrigerators to phone chargers are measured in Amps.
 Amps are the measure of how quickly electric current flows in the device.
 So, a bigger current equals more electricity.

 Also, knowing the amperage will help you determine just how big an auxiliary battery you will need.
-Assuming of course, you do not have one yet.
-Rule of thumb: the bigger the current/amps, the bigger the battery.
+Assuming, of course, you do not have one yet.
+Rule of thumb: the bigger the current/amps, the bigger the Outbax battery.
+For weekend camping trips with moderate energy needs, 100Ah lithium batteries are a great option—they’re lightweight, efficient, and can easily handle your lighting, phone charging, and small fridge requirements.

 Determine how long you will use the electric device(s)